 - Breakfast.
 This sweet and fluffy whipped cream makes the perfect topping for pancakes and waffles.

-- To Store.
+- To store.
 I suggest piping, decorating, or filling your cake with mascarpone whipped cream right away.
 Frosted cakes and cupcakes will stay fresh for up to 2-3 days when stored airtight in the fridge.

 - Freeze.
 I don’t recommend freezing mascarpone frosting as it tends to separate once it’s thawed.